AutoViML/AutoViML/README.md

 - 🤝 [Auto-TS](https://github.com/AutoViML/Auto_TS) Automatically build ARIMA, SARIMAX, VAR, FB Prophet and XGBoost Models on Time Series data sets with a Single Line of Code.
 Now updated with Dask to handle millions of rows
 - 🤝 [featurewiz](https://github.com/AutoViML/featurewiz) Use advanced feature engineering strategies and select the best features from your data set fast with a single line of code..

-- 👨‍💻 All of our projects are open source and available here at [AutoViML](https://github.com/AutoViML)
+- 👨‍💻 All of our projects are open sourced and available here at [AutoViML](https://github.com/AutoViML)

 - 💬 You can learn more about **Deep Learning, Automated ML, Automated Visualization** by perusing the README pages here.